iwamotodoko/Cart/README.md

  Cart::search(array('id' => 1, 'options' => array('size' => 'L'))); // Returns an array of rowid(s) of found item(s) or false on failure
 ```

-## Collections

-As you might have seen, the `Cart::content()` and `Cart::get()` methods both return a Collection, a `CartCollection` and a `CartRowCollection`.

-These Collections extends the 'native' Laravel 4 Collection class, so all methods you know from this class can also be used on your shopping cart.
-With some addition to easily work with your carts content.

 ## Instances